 Dunedin has received the "Tree City USA" award every year since 1989

-The City of Dunedin takes pride in preserving green space for our residents and visitors by maintaining over 220 acres of land dedicated to public use for hiking, biking, swimming, playing and picnicking.
+The City of Dunedin takes pride in preserving green space for our residents and visitors by maintaining over 240 acres of land dedicated to public use for hiking, biking, swimming, playing and picnicking.
 This outdoor environment greatly enhances the quality of life in Dunedin for residence and visitors of all ages.
-The City has achieved the award from it's commitment to improve the city’s tree canopy, by our tree maintenance, tree plantings and Arbor Day celebration each year.
+The City has achieved the award from its commitment to improve the city’s tree canopy, by our tree maintenance, tree plantings and Arbor Day celebration each year.

 Amberlea Park - 1680 Amberlea Drive North

 Amberlea Park is a five-acre passive use park that boasts a cool, tree-shaded picnic area.
 This park is located on the corner of Amberlea Drive N. and Copperkettle Lane and is open from sunrise to sunset.
-There is an open playing area suitable for pickup football and soccer games and new playground equipment.
+There is an open playing area suitable for pickup football and soccer games and playground equipment.

 Armston Park - 201 Main Street